 What happens when an LADBS inspection fails?

-How many inspections does an ADU project need?
+How many inspections does an ADU need?